Best smartphones 2014: The best phones available to buy today

 12. Sony Xperia Z1

 The Sony Xperia Z1 refreshes the excellent Sony Xperia Z, bringing you a powerful handset, with waterproofing, a slick design and a large 5-inch display.

-On paper the Z1 sounds like it will be king of all classes, but the boosting of the battery and the accommodation of a 20-megapixel camera, swells the body to larger than its rivals, with a bigger footprint than the Samsung Galaxy S4 and the LG G2, but not quite reaching into phablet territory.
+On paper the Z1 sounds like it will be king of all classes, but the boosting of the battery and the accommodation of a 20-megapixel camera, swells the body to larger than its rivals, with a bigger footprint than many rivals, but not quite reaching into phablet territory.
 But if you can handle the size there are plenty of treats in store.

 It's a veritable powerhouse, with great internal hardware, so everything is slick and fast.
-The waterproofed 3.5mm headphone jack is now more convenient than the original Xperia Z, but the previous phone is smaller and getting cheaper, so is definitely worth considering.
-The Xperia Z1 will cost you £469.
+Waterproofing offers an advantage too.
+The Xperia Z1 will cost you £479.

 Buy the Sony Xperia Z1 if you want big power in a big phone.

 11. Nokia Lumia 1520

 The Nokia Lumia 1520 is the best Lumia to date.
 It brings Windows Phone into the realm of the phablet, but it does it with aplomb, giving you a device that offers size, power and a great camera performance.